 Needless to say, but I am going to say it anyway; I now see why it is important to do interviews over the phone.

 Just under a month ago, I stumbled upon a band calling themselves “The Strangemakers”.
-Considering myself to be a strange enough person myself, I figured what better way to meet your maker than head-on in an interview.
+Considering myself to be a strange enough of a person myself, I figured what better way to meet your maker than head-on in an interview.
 The problem is I have this thing about hearing my own nasally, geek ridden prepubescent voice (I am 32) that I would rather email than call.

 Quickly, I was proven wrong.